ansible-lockdown/RHEL7-STIG-Audit/README.md

 You must have sudo/root access to the system as some commands require privilege information.

-- Run as root not sudo due to sudo and shared memory access

 Assuming you have already clone this repository you can run goss from where you wish.

 This also works alongside the [Ansible Lockdown RHEL7-STIG role](https://github.com/ansible-lockdown/RHEL7-STIG)